Nolan Jones Preview, Player Props: Rockies vs. Braves

 Nolan Jones At The Plate

-- Jones has had an RBI in 22 games this season (29.7%), including 13 multi-RBI outings (17.6%).
-He has also driven home three or more of his team's runs in four contests.
+- In 29.3% of his games this year, Jones has driven in at least one run.
+In 13 of those games (17.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

+- In 31 of 75 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.